 Students may be dropped from the Co-op program in one of two ways:

-Students who complete the minimum three work periods (including two non-summer terms) will be awarded “Co-op Certification” upon graduation from UA.
+Students who complete the minimum three work periods will be awarded “Co-op Certification” upon graduation from UA.
 Many employers recognize this certification as an extraordinary achievement and offer higher salaries to those students completing the Co-op program.
 Some states accept engineering Co-op work experience toward professional licensing requirements.